Medyan-Naser/financial_data_tool/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ---

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-## 🙏 Acknowledgments

-- **SEC EDGAR** for providing free access to financial data
-- **Yahoo Finance** for market data
-- **FRED** for economic indicators
-- All open-source libraries that made this project possible

----

-## 📧 Contact

-For questions or support, please open an issue on GitHub.

----

 ## 📸 Media Assets Checklist